Ref.: Mr Georges Sandoz

 From his position up in the stands, due to a one match suspension following his red card in Belfast, Spain boss Suárez saw his captain win the toss, and Butragueño chose to remain in the half in which they were already positioned, so Vella, whose hair had appeared to have developed into a proper mullet since their last outing, was left with the kick-off.
 There were a couple of other events which caught the spectator's eye in addition to the Malta skipper's glam-rock like hairdo: Zubizarreta's cap to shield his eyes from the high-sitting sun made him look like a senior citizen from a Scandinavian country attending a traditional Spanish tourist event in Gran Canaria or Mallorca, and Scerri's lack of shin pads, playing with his socks around the ankles from kick-off (this had not been an unusual sight from former Spanish left-back Gordillo).
 A quarter of an hour into the game Sanchís needed a new shirt.
 His original one had been torn to shreds in a challenge inside the Malta penalty area following a Míchel corner from the right, which had caused some havoc.
 Despite this scare for the visitors, they were generally keeping a rather less energetic-looking Spain at bay.
 However, as expected, they offered very little going forward,minor exceptions being a couple of wayward shots from Busuttil and then Carabott.
 On 27 minutes Degiorgio, Malta's left side midfielder, was booked for time wasting as he delayed in taking a free-kick.
 It did seem a bit of a rushed decision by the referee, and one which would come back to haunt the Malta number 10.
 Scerri took a couple of kicks to his exposed shins and twice went down, and Spain tried to overload Azzopardi's defensive flank with both full-back Quique and midfielder Vázquez supporting Manolo, with Degiorgio in vain trying to lend his defender some support.
 On 31 minutes Heese had seen enough of Azzopardi's indiscipline in marking and his lack of positional sense, so the manager substituted him with Denis Cauchi, who came on to win only his third cap.
 This saw a switch from right to left for Edwin Camilleri, who would take over the duties of marking Manolo, who had been the main attacking threat throughout the half.
 Cauchi was trusted with the responsibility of nullifying the danger that everyone knew Begiristain could cause down his flank, as had been seen in their previous meeting.

 Malta had been physical on home ground against the Spanish, and Buttigieg chose cynical tactics again when he brutally brought down Butragueño, only for the referee to refrain from a second Maltese booking.
 Not long after Camilleri, with that recent switch from a less busy afternoon on the right hand side of defence, brought down Manolo, his new task, just outside the penalty area, and, ironically, this would be the instigator which saw the home side take the lead, as Míchel scored from the resultant free-kick via a deflection off Carabott.
 Right upon half time, the referee would fall for Manolo's dive to get Degiorgio sent off for a second bookable offence.
 Quique had just gone hard into two challenges, and perhaps the ref thought Degiorgio was seeking revenge, but all it was was a clumsy challenge which hardly warranted even a free-kick.
+Quite astonishingly, this was Degiorgio's second sending-off away to Spain, as he'd suffered a similar fate during the shocking 12-1 defeat just over five years earlier.
 Being reduced to ten men on the stroke of half time was the last thing Malta needed having just gone a goal down.

 What would the second half have in store?
 A Malta pursuing damage limitation.
 The first 20 minutes or so of the second half were a dire, static affair.
 Spain were unable to exploit the fact that Malta were down to ten men, and the visitors were more than content just sitting back, thinking a sole goal defeat in Seville a creditable result.
 And who could blame them?
 It was Spain who needed to up the ante.